 PhraseExpress is installed like most regular programs on a Mac:

-- Download the DMG installation file.
+- Download the installation file.

-- Double-click the installation file and move the PhraseExpress symbol onto the Applications folder:
+- Click and drag the PhraseExpress symbol from left to right onto the Applications folder:

 Important macOS settings